dlang-community/Pegged/pegged/docs/Parametrized Rules.md

 Parametrized Rules
 ==================

 **Pegged** piggybacks on D nice template syntax to get parametrized rules: rules that take other parsing expressions as arguments.
-The syntax is quite simple:
+The syntax is quite simple, just put a comma-separated list right after the rule name (no space):

 ```
 List(Elem, Sep) <  Elem (Sep Elem)*